Children's Advocacy Centers.

 Each county must adopt a written protocol for handling investigations of criminal child sexual abuse, online sexual exploitation and commercial sexual exploitation of minors, and child fatality, child physical abuse, and criminal child neglect cases.
 The protocol must address the coordination of criminal investigations among multidisciplinary child protection team members, identified as representatives from the prosecutor's office, law enforcement, children's protective services, CACs where available, local advocacy groups, community sexual assault programs, licensed physical and mental health practitioners that are involved with child sexual abuse victims, and any other local agency involved in such criminal investigations.
 The protocol must be developed by the prosecuting attorney with the assistance of the agencies.

 Child forensic interview recordings of closed cases may be used as part of a structured and confidential peer review, if hosted by an accredited or developing CAC or the Children's Advocacy Centers of Washington.
-Any information reviewed during the peer review process must remain confidential and must not be disclosed unless authorized under law.
+This peer review is not subject to disclosure.
 The hosting organization's policies regarding interview selection criteria and parent, guardian, or caregiver consent must be followed.
 All participants in the peer review must sign a confidentiality agreement that:

 Children Exposed to Violence Task Force.

-A Children Exposed to Violence Task Force (Task Force) is created.
+A Task Force is created.
 The Attorney General's Office, in collaboration with the Children's Advocacy Centers of Washington, must coordinate the Task Force and provide staff support.

 The Task Force must research, review, guide, and make recommendations on the following: